 In the 1920ís H. M. Huffman Manufacturing Co. undertook the manufacture of Davis machines and the Davis Sewing Machine Co. itself closed in 1924.

-Davis machines in Great Britain were retailed by The Vertical Feed Sewing Machine Co, 52 Queen Victoria Street, London by 1883 and additional premises at 24 Aldersgate were later taken in order to cater separately for the retail and wholesale markets.
+This machine was manufactured by the Davis Sewing Machine Company in Dayton, Ohio in Great Britain were retailed by The Vertical Feed Sewing Machine Co, 52 Queen Victoria Street, London by 1883 and additional premises at 24 Aldersgate were later taken in order to cater separately for the retail and wholesale markets.

 Unfortunately the jappaning has "bubbled" I've never come across this before and can only presume that the machine has at sometime been exposed to extreme heat.